 Wandsupports reading metadata like EXIF tags.
 In the other version of the program I used pillow for that.

 to 123 for the

 The difference is mostly due to the more involved handling of metadata and

 convert is actually available.

-For performance testing I used both programs on a directory with eight images.
+For performance testing I used both programs on a directory with thirtyfive images from my smartphone camera.

 time utility was used to log the run times.